 The 70 Rule is one of the most popular guidelines that real estate investors use to workout a profitable purchase price when flipping homes.
 It provides ballpark figure of what a house flipper should offer on the house.
 The formula is relatively simple.

 With this formula, the After Repair Value (ARV) is what you predict the house will be worth, after completing the renovations.
 The best way to predict ARV is using comps.
 You can learn more about how to get comps on a house in this article, or you can simply use New Silver’s ARV Calculator.

 Understanding Renovation And Holding Costs

-Here comes the tough part – projecting costs for the renovation of a fix and flip can be a more murky process, which is why your primary goal should be finding accurate price quotes and partnering with a contractor if needed.
+Here comes the tough part – projecting costs for the renovation of a fix and flip can be a murkier process, which is why your primary goal should be finding accurate price quotes and partnering with a contractor if needed.

 Having a good contractor on board will go a long way in bringing down the total costs of the project while retaining the quality of the rehab.
 Buyers will notice quickly if the quality isn’t there and cutting corners will affect the number of offers you ultimately get.
 The contractor is the most essential part of the flipping process and directly impacts how profitable the project will be at the point of sale, so make sure to vet yours carefully.

 Renovation costs will include labor, the cost of materials needed, holding costs, and any other maintenance expenses that apply to the property while you own it.
 Other costs real estate investors will face after the initial rehab is complete can be agent commissions, ongoing loan repayments, marketing costs to list and advertise the property and final closing costs.

 These closing costs can be as high as 5% of the overall purchase price.

 Some real estate investors choose to acquire properties using cash outright, but this is not possible for everyone.
 Fix and flip investments are more commonly funded by hard money lenders and private money lenders.